For some terminal diseases, it is not easy to die.

 ==> Do you want to use the full program for a loved one who has already reached advanced dementia but lacks a effective living will?

-If you want another person to experience this DEMO, the short cut to get there is: tinyurl.com/MyWayCardsDEMO
+Note: If you want another person to experience this DEMO, here is the shortcut link for them to use: tinyurl.com/MyWayCardsDEMO

 Question Title